samirmartins/pydaq/docs/index.md

 ### PID Control

 This section explains how to perform real-time or simulated PID control using PYDAQ.
 Both [NIDAQ](https://samirmartins.github.io/pydaq/pid_control_nidaq/) and [Arduino](https://samirmartins.github.io/pydaq/pid_control_arduino/) boards are supported, and control (including simulation) can be run through the GUI.

+### Digital Filters

+This section explains how to design and apply digital filters in PYDAQ.
+The user can choose the filter type (FIR or IIR), define parameters such as cutoff frequency and order, and apply the filter in real time using either [Arduino](https://samirmartins.github.io/pydaq/pid_control_arduino/) or [NIDAQ](https://samirmartins.github.io/pydaq/pid_control_nidaq/) boards.
+Everything can be done through the graphical interface, with support for both simulation and live data processing.

 ## Examples